Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

 \subsection{Interpretability and Fairness of Detection Methods}

+The usage of machine learning models to perform positive detection of machine generated text for the purposes of preventing abuse constitutes a situation where such models are likely to have a negative impact on flagged individuals.
+These penalities may range from relatively lightweight (e.g., having to perform a CAPTCHA challenge to post a comment) to more severe (e.g., denial of a scholarship or social media ban).
+As a result, as with other automated decision making systems, it is important that such systems operate in a way that is sufficiently fair, transparent, and interpretable.
+Social or technical research considering potential harms of machine generated text detection is important to ensuring detection systems are ethically acceptable.

-In the event that an individual is negatively impacted by a machine generated text detection algorithm, it is important that they have recourse to an explanation as to why a decision is made, and to appeal it if it is erroneous.
-The requirement to provide a human-understandable explanation of why significant decisions have been made is an important part of trustworthy AI policies, which is reflected in current government regulatory guidelines and technology standards related to automated decision making \cite{doi/10.2759/346720, canada_ca_2021, eu_2018_automated, phillips2020four}, and has influenced NLG model usage policies \cite{ferrandis_contractor_nguyen_lansky_2022} (discussed further in \S \ref{ssec:trend_pol}).
-Early work has been done leveraging random forest models and XGBoost for detection of GPT-2 generated fake reviews, with the goal of providing SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified} in machine generated text detection \cite{kowalczyk2022detecting}.
+The requirement to provide human-understandable explanations has become an important part of trustworthy AI policies, and is reflected in emerging government regulatory guidelines and technology standards related to automated decision making \cite{doi/10.2759/346720, canada_ca_2021, eu_2018_automated, phillips2020four}.
+These considerations have also influenced NLG model usage policies \cite{ferrandis_contractor_nguyen_lansky_2022} (discussed further in \S \ref{ssec:trend_pol}).
+Early work has been done leveraging random forest models and XGBoost for detection of GPT-2 generated fake reviews, with the goal of providing Shapley Additive Explanations (SHAP) \cite{lundberg2017unified} in machine generated text detection \cite{kowalczyk2022detecting}.
 There is a need for future work on methods that are both effective and explainable for machine generated text detection.

-The usage of machine learning models to perform positive detection of machine generated text for the purposes of preventing abuse constitutes a situation where such models are likely to have a negative impact on flagged individuals.
-These penalities may range from relatively lightweight (e.g., having to perform a CAPTCHA challenge to post a comment) to more severe (e.g., denial of a scholarship, or social media ban).
-As a result, as with other automated decision making systems, it is important that such systems operate in a way that is sufficiently fair, transparent, and interpretable to demonstrate that their operation does not cause harm to users.
-Social or technical research considering potential harms of machine generated text detection is important to ensuring developed systems are ethically acceptable.